Deal, Kent: Boats used by boatmen

 In the 19th century there were several types of boat used by the boatmen.
-The 2 largest were the Deal luggers.
-In the early part of the century, these were 3 masted vessels, with a dipping lug on the fore and main masts and a standing lug mizzen.
+The two largest were the Deal luggers.
+In the early part of the century, these were three-masted vessels, with a dipping lug on the fore and main masts and a standing lug mizzen.
 A jib was set on a bowsprit and the mizzen sheeted to a long outrigger.
 The mainmast could be dispensed with to give more working room in the boat or in the winter, so it was common for just two masts to be used.
 The mainmast ceased to be used altogether in the 1840s.
-The "first class" luggers (often called "forepeakers") would be up to 38 ft long, with a beam of 12 ft 3 in, carrying 6 tons of ballast in a hull that weighed 3 and a half tons.
+The "first class" luggers (often called "forepeakers") would be up to 38 ft long, with a beam of 12 ft 3 in, carrying six tons of ballast in a hull that weighed three-and-a-half tons.
 They were clinker built and had an enclosed forepeak in which the crew could shelter or sleep – but otherwise these were undecked, open boats.
 It was these larger luggers that would carry a replacement anchor out to a ship in the Downs.
 The smaller luggers were called "cats", able to do most of the work of the larger boats, but instead of the enclosed forepeak they had a removable cabin that could be set up between the thwarts.
-There were 21 first class luggers boat operating from Deal in 1833 and 15 cats.
+There were 21 first class luggers operating from Deal in 1833 and 15 cats.
 In the same year, 54 four or six oared galleys worked from Deal.
 These were lighter boats of between 21 and 30 ft in length.
 They could be sailed as well as rowed, setting a dipping lug on a single mast.
 They were used for taking passengers out to ships in the Downs and for boarding and landing pilots.